igsr/gca_1000genomes_website/allele-frequency-calculator-documentation.md

 The VCF file format specifications can be found at [the hts-specs website](http://samtools.github.io/hts-specs/).

 The VCF files must be indexed by tabix.
 All vcf files found on the 1000 Genomes FTP site are indexed using this method.
-The tabix software is available from [the samtools sourceforge project](http://sourceforge.net/projects/samtools/files/tabix/).
+The tabix software is available from [the SAMtools sourceforge project](http://sourceforge.net/projects/samtools/files/tabix/).

 The sample to population mapping file is a tab-delimitated file; the first column is sample id; the second column is population.
 Additional columns will be ignored.
 An example can be found at the project ftp site in the phase1 integrated variant calls directory: